iRuiz-Ruiz/Mitogenomic-Analysis/Mitogenome_analysis.md

 But, wait a second!
 How to cut the flanks?

-## Aligned .fasta sequences preparation
+## Aligned .fasta files preparation for Gblocks
 Sometimes after exporting sequences, they are not in one row
 ### Flank cutting
 You could cut the flanks with Clustal or MEGA softwares and save it in .fasta format.